Tōkai Nuclear Power Plant: Unit 2

-Unit 2 is a Boiling Water Reactor and was the first nuclear reactor built in Japan to produce over 1,000 MW of electricity.
+Unit 2 is a Boiling Water Reactor and was the first nuclear reactor built in Japan to produce over 1,100 MW of electricity.

 By some formalities in the paperwork, the unit is technically separate from the rest of the nuclear facilities in Tokai, but it is managed with the rest of them and even shares the same front gate.

+Despite being shut down since March 2011, Unit 2 received approval for resuming its operations on 26 September 2018 from the Japanese Nuclear Regulatory Authority.
+However, the project has faced delays since then and still remains nonoperational.

 History

-Tokaimura Accidents
+Tokaimura accidents

 Two separate nuclear accidents occurred in the 90s at the Tokai plant and nearby reprocessing facility, both in Tokai village (Tokaimura).
 In March 1997 a fire broke out in the bituminisation facility where spent fuel is encased in molten asphalt (bitumen) for storage.
 The event exposed more than 20 people to radiation but there were no direct fatalities.

 The second more serious accident occurred on 30 September 1999 when workers, who were not properly trained, brought too much highly enriched uranium together causing a criticality accident.
 A total of 119 people were exposed to radiation of which 2 were fatal cases.

 In 2002, an evaluation technology adopted by the Japan Society of Civil Engineers had determined that the site of the plant could experience tsunami waves as high as 4.86 metres.

 The government of Ibaraki prefecture published their own calculations in October 2007, where they estimated that such waves could be as high as 6 to 7 metres.

 Japan Atomic Power changed its wave level assumption to 5.7 meters.
 Reconstruction works to raise the height of the 4.9-metre protection around the plant to 6.1 meters were started in July 2009, in order to protect the seawater pumps intended to cool an emergency diesel generator.
 Although most of the work was completed by September 2010, cable holes in the levee were still not fully covered.
 This work was scheduled to be completed around May 2011.

 Additions to the seawall that raised it to a height of 6.1 meters were completed on 9 March, just two days before the 2011 Tōhoku earthquake and tsunami.

 In November 2018, the NRA approved a 20-year extension.
 Following that, the operator will need the consent of the Ibaraki prefectural government, as well as six local municipalities, including the village of Tokai.